13wealth/WEDE5020_WEBDev/README.md

 **Section 3 of Part 3 is implemented in v1.6.x**

+## [v1.6.1] - 2025-11-19

+### Security
+- Enabled HTTPS/SSL to secure all pages.
+- Ensured all site resources load over HTTPS.

+### Page Performance
+- Improved overall page speed for better user experience.
+- Optimised loading behaviour to support SEO.

+### Sitemap
+- Added `sitemap.xml` to help search engines index all pages correctly.

+### Robots Rules
+- Added `robots.txt` to guide crawlers and control what search engines can access.

 ## [v1.6.0] - 2025-11-19

-- Optimized SEO by improving the title tags on each page — now more relevant and keyword-friendly.
+- Optimised SEO by improving the title tags on each page — now more relevant and keyword-friendly.
 - Used appropriate header tags (H1, H2, etc.) to structure content logically for both users and search engines.
 - Named image files descriptively (not generic “image1.jpg”) to improve SEO.
 - Added alt text to images that clearly describes them, helping with accessibility and SEO.